 Managerial ownership is a condition where the manager takes part in the company's capital structure.
 In other words, the manager has a dual role, namely as a manager and as a shareholder in the company.
 In financial statements, this situation is presented by the large percentage of ownership by managers (Rembet et al, 2018).
-Managerial ownership is measured by the proportion of shares owned by the company at the end of the year and expressed as a percentage.
-The greater the proportion of shares of managerial ownership in the company, then management will also try even harder for the interests of shareholders which in other words are themselves.
+The researcher can measure managerial ownership by using the proportion of shares owned by the company at the end of the year and expressed as a percentage.
+The greater the proportion of shares of managerial ownership in the company, then management will also try even harder for the interests of shareholders.

-Large management ownership will be effective to oversee the company's activities.
-In addition, the greater the ownership of shares by management, the less the tendency of management to optimize the use of resources, resulting in the performance of management to be maximized and ownership of shares owned by the Board of management directors, managers can increase the maximum profitability of the company.
+Large management ownership will be effective for the company to manage their activities.
+The greater the ownership of shares by management, the less the tendency of management to optimize the use of resources.
+It can cause the management's performance to increase.
+The ownership of shares owned by the Board of management directors and managers can finally increase the company's maximum profitability.

 The study by Wiranata & Nugrahanti (2013) states that managerial ownership does not significantly affect profitability.
-Neidther did the study by Rembet et al (2018).
-Their resulk also show that managerial ownership does not significantly influence profitability.
-In contrast to researchers conducted by Candradewi & Sedana (2016) states that managerial ownership has a positive and significant effect on profitability.
-Based on the arguments and theoretical basis above, the research framework can be drawn as in Figure 1.
+Neither did the study by Rembet et al (2018).
+Their results also show that managerial ownership does not significantly affect profitability.
+On the contrary, a study conducted by Candradewi & Sedana (2016) states that managerial ownership has a positive and significant effect on profitability.
+Based on the arguments and theoretical basis above, the researcher draws a framework of this research presented on Figure 1.

-As in the theoretical framework and in the research framework in Figur 2, the hypotheses can be stated as the following:
+As in the theoretical framework and in the research framework in Figure 2, the researcher proposes the hypotheses as follows: